zicklag/docs-1/docs/self-hosted/upgrades-migrations.md

+---
+description: A Project is a complete instance of Directus, including its **Database**, config file, asset storage, and any custom extensions.
+readTime: 12 minutes
+---

 # Upgrades & Migrations

 > A Project is a complete instance of Directus, including its **Database**, config file, asset storage, and any custom